arunamaithi/Traffic-Analysis/README.md

 # Website Fingerprinting Attack

-Fingerprints has been created based on [De-anonymizing Tor traffic with website fingerprinting](https://witestlab.poly.edu/blog/de-anonymizing-tor-traffic-with-website-fingerprinting/#references)
+Fingerprints of each website has been created based on [De-anonymizing Tor traffic with website fingerprinting](https://witestlab.poly.edu/blog/de-anonymizing-tor-traffic-with-website-fingerprinting/#references)

 Classification model built using Nenonets ML API